PayFabric/Release-Notes/README.md

 **ADDED.** Portico CAD Support.

 **ADDED.** Enable Merchant Level List of Accepted Domains on PayFabric.
+PayFabric will block the redirect if the passed-in-return-URL's domain is not whitelisted.

 **UPDATED.** Performance optimization.